-In a next step, we determine how the change in the banks' lending behavior, induced by the OMT announcement, has impacted corporate policies of firms.
-For this analysis, we closely follow the approach used in Acharya, Eisert, Eufinger, and Hirsch (2015).
+A distinguish feature of firms classified as zombies is that they are struggling financially.
+However, their financial problems could be caused by temporary financial constraints (e.g., due to limited access to bank financing) or fundamental economic problems.
+In the first case, these firms should have recovered after they regained access to bank financing, while, if their financial problems are due to fundamental economic problems, their performance should have remained poor even after banks increased their loan supply to these firms.
+Therefore, we track the real outcomes of firms that benefited from the loan supply increase after the OMT announcement and analyze whether there is a difference between the behavior and performance of non-zombie firms and firms classified as zombies.
+For this analysis, we closely follow the approach used in Acharya et al. (2015a).
 In particular, we use a difference-in-differences framework to evaluate the performance and policies of borrowing firms in the post-OMT period.
 To measure the impact of the OMT program announcement, we construct a variable for each firm that captures its indirect benefits from the post-OMT value increase of the sovereign debt holdings of the banks it is associated with.
 We provide evidence that borrowers with higher indirect OMT windfall gains (i.e., benefits accrued via their banks) increased both their cash holdings and leverage by roughly the same amount, suggesting that they used the majority of cash inflow to build up cash reserves.
 Firms that received subsidized loans (zombie firms), on the other hand, are not able to increase cash and leverage by the same margin since these firms have to use the funds acquired through new loans, at least partially, to repay some other debts.
 Moreover, we do not find any changes in real economic activity: neither investment, employment, nor return on assets are significantly affected by a firms' indirect OMT windfall gains.